- Average annual salary: $108,430

 Top-Paying Clinical Specializations for Physician Assistants

-Physician assistants can choose to specialize in an area of clinical medicine in pursuit of career fulfillment and higher salaries.
-Here is a list of five physician assistant specializations and their correlating salaries based on self-reported data from PayScale.com (Jan.
+Physician associates can choose to specialize in an area of clinical medicine in pursuit of career fulfillment and higher salaries.
+Here is a list of five physician associate specializations and their correlating salaries based on self-reported data from PayScale.com (Jan.
 2020):

 Specialization | Average salary |